-In connection with these DSH programs, included in our financial results (including our behavioral health care facilities located in Texas) was an aggregate of approximately \$18 million and \$9 million during the three-month periods ended June 30, 2019 and 2018, respectfully, and \$28 million and \$19 million during the six-month periods ended June 30, 2019 and 2018, respectively.
-We expect the aggregate reimbursements to our hospitals pursuant to the Texas and South Carolina 2019 fiscal year programs to be approximately \$43 million.
+In connection with these DSH programs, included in our financial results (including our behavioral health care facilities located in Texas) was an aggregate of approximately \$12 million and \$9 million during the three-month periods ended September 30, 2019 and 2018, respectfully, and \$40 million and \$28 million during the nine-month periods ended September 30, 2019 and 2018, respectively.
+We expect the aggregate reimbursements to our hospitals pursuant to the Texas and South Carolina 2019 fiscal year programs to be approximately \$48 million.

-The ACA and subsequent federal legislation provides for a significant reduction in Medicaid disproportionate share payments beginning in federal fiscal year 2020 (see below in Sources of Revenues and Health Care Reform-Medicaid Revisions for additional disclosure).
+The ACA and subsequent federal legislation provides for a significant reduction in Medicaid disproportionate share payments in federal fiscal year 2020 (see below in Sources of Revenues and Health Care Reform-Medicaid Revisions for additional disclosure).
 The U.S. Department of Health and Human Services is to determine the amount of Medicaid DSH payment cuts imposed on each state based on a defined methodology.
 As Medicaid DSH payments to states will be cut, consequently, payments to Medicaid-participating providers, including our hospitals in Texas and South Carolina, will be reduced in the coming years.
-Based on the CMS proposed rule published in July, 2017, Medicaid DSH payments in South Carolina and Texas could be reduced by approximately 20% and 14%, respectively, from projected 2018 DSH payment levels beginning in FFY 2020.
+Based on the CMS final rule published in September, 2019, Medicaid DSH payments in South Carolina and Texas could be reduced by approximately 32% and 23%, respectively, from projected 2019 DSH payment levels beginning in FFY 2020.

 Our behavioral health care facilities in Texas have been receiving Medicaid DSH payments since FFY 2016.
 As with all Medicaid DSH payments, hospitals are subject to state audits that typically occur up to three years after their receipt.
 DSH payments are subject to a federal Hospital Specific Limit ("HSL") and are not fully known until the DSH audit results are concluded.
 In general, freestanding psychiatric hospitals tend to provide significantly less charity care than acute care hospitals and therefore are at more risk for retroactive recoupment of prior year DSH payments in excess of their respective HSL.
 In light of the retroactive HSL audit risk for freestanding psychiatric hospitals, we have established DSH reserves for our facilities that have been receiving funds since FFY 2016.
-The cumulative Medicaid DSH reserves amounted to \$23 million and \$16 million as of June 30, 2019 and June 30, 2018, respectively, related to our behavioral health hospitals located in Texas.
-These DSH reserves would also be impacted by the pending resolution of federal DSH litigation related to Children's Hospital Association of Texas v.
-Azar, No. 17-cv-844 (D.D.C.
+These DSH reserves are also impacted by the resolution of federal DSH litigation related to Children's Hospital Association of Texas v.
+Azar ("CHAT"), No. 17-cv-844 (D.D.C.
 March 2, 2018), appeal docketed, No. 18-5135 (D.C.
 Cir.
-May 9, 2018) where the calculation of HSL is being challenged.
-The timing of the court's decision in this litigation is likely to occur no earlier than 2020.
+May 9, 2018) where the calculation of HSL was being challenged.
+In August, 2019, DC Circuit Court of Appeals issued a unanimous decision in CHAT and reversed the judgment of the district court in favor of CMS and ordered that CMS's "2017 Rule" (regarding Medicaid DSH Payments-Treatment of Third Party Payers in Calculating Uncompensated Care Costs) be reinstated.
+CMS has not issued any additional guidance post the ruling and it is unclear if the plaintiffs in the case will appeal the decision to the Supreme Court of the United States.
+Separate legal challenges on this same issue are pending in circuit courts in the Fifth, Sixth, and Eighth Circuits which may impact CMS's guidance on the 2017 Rule regarding the federal HSL.
+Including \$5 million of UC reimbursements received in September, 2019, which are also potentially subject to the CHAT litigation, the cumulative Medicaid DSH and UC reimbursements related to our behavioral health hospitals located in Texas, that have been reserved for in our financial s